perama-v/perama-v.github.io/docs/ethereum/1559-wallet-interface.md

 composition (gas limit and nonce) from the price of the transaction.
 The details of this are not described here, for they do not differ after EIP1559.

-The final button is the tip stats button.
+The final button is the Gas Premium stats button.

-(**implementation note**, the tip is obtained by querying the feeHistory API from the json RPC for percentile tip values.
+(**implementation note**, the Gas Premium is obtained by querying the feeHistory API from the json RPC for percentile Gas Premium values.
 The API query will be to the most recently mined block.
 In this instance, percentiles queried are: 0th, 50th and 90th percentile.
 The slider calculations are outlined in the previous section.)

-## The `|tip stats|` button
+## The `|Gas Premium stats|` button

-The `|tip stats|` button provides more information that could be actioned by a rational and interested user.
+The `|Gas Premium stats|` button provides more information that could be actioned by a rational and interested user.
 The word 'stats' implies that the page is extra information, but not important for sending a transaction.
 The stats convey the 'state of the fee market', and can visually